czech-case-law-relevance/czech-court-citations-dataset/README.md

 The Czech Court Citations Dataset contains 21 files in .csv data format, 7 files for each court, divided according to the three courts.

 This dataset is properly described in: HARAŠTA, Jakub, Tereza NOVOTNÁ a Jaromír ŠAVELKA.
 Citation Data of Czech Apex Courts. : arXiv:2002.02224, 2020.
-7 s.
+7 p.
 ISSN 2331-8422.

 ### File names